circleash/circleash/README.md

 📧 Contact: circleash92@gmail.com<br>
 👋 Hi, I’m @circleash<br>
-It is so pleasure to meet you.
+It is a pleasure to meet you.
 I hope you can find anything what you need!

 :blue_book: Skills